masc-ucsc/docs/docs/pyrope/10-internals.md

 ### Lambda arguments

-Lambda calls happen whenever an identifer is followed by a list of expressions.
+Lambda calls happen whenever an identifer is followed by a parenthesized list of expressions.
+Verification statements use the same explicit grouping style.
-If the first expression in the list has parenthesis, it can lead to unexpected
-behavior:
+Avoid the old compact form because it can make the boundary between the statement and the checked expression unclear:

 ```
-cassert 0 == (0)  // OK, same as cassert( 0 == (0) )
-assert (0) == 0   // error: (assert(0)) == 0 is an expression
+cassert(0 == (0)) // OK
-cassert(0 == 0)   // OK
+assert((0) == 0)  // OK
 ```

-It is also easy to forget that parenthesis can be ommited in simple expressions, not when ranges or tuples are involed.
+It is also easy to forget that parentheses can be omitted in simple expressions, but not when ranges or tuples are involved.
+Keep the verification condition inside the statement parentheses:

 ```
-assert 2 in (1,2)  // error: not allowed to drop parenthesis
+assert(2 in 1,2)    // error: not allowed to drop tuple parentheses
 cassert(2 in (1,2)) // OK
 ```